dropofwill/hmm-intro/PLAN.md

   c.
 Applications

+    Forward takes the sum, returns a probability

+    Viterbi takes the max, and keeps backpointers to return a path and a probability

-    ### Problem 1: Likelihood, calculated with The Forward Algorithm
+    ### Problem 1: Likelihood, calculated with the Forward Algorithm

     Given an HMM lambda = (A,B)
     And an observation sequence O